 Dental Bridges in Vienna, VA

-Dr. Matthew Gerald offers dental bridge treatment at his dental office in Vienna, VA.
-He works with a local dental lab to ensure that our dental bridges are precise and comfortable for our patients.
+Dr. Matthew Gerald offers affordable dental bridge treatment at his dental office in Vienna, VA.
+He works with a local dental lab to ensure that our bridges are precise and comfortable for our patients.
 Dr. Gerald can also provide implant-supported dental bridges for longer-lasting results.
-There are many benefits to replacing missing teeth, particularly rows of lost teeth.

-- Traditional Bridge.
-A traditional bridge is the most common type of dental bridge and consists of a dental crown that sits on top of the two anchor teeth or dental implants on either side of the pontic.
+• Traditional Bridge: A traditional bridge is the most common type of dental bridge.
+It consists of a dental crown that sits on top of the two anchor teeth on either side of the pontic.
+We call it an implant-supported bridge when using dental implants instead of anchor teeth to secure it to your mouth.

-- Cantilever Bridge.
-A dentist uses a cantilever bridge when there are only teeth on one side of the pontic to support the bridge.
-Because of this, they aren’t as strong as a traditional bridge and aren’t great for using in the back of a person’s mouth where they could easily break.
+• Cantilever Bridge: A dentist uses a cantilever bridge when there are only teeth on one side of the pontic to support the bridge.
+Because of this, they aren’t as strong as a traditional bridge.
+Cantilever bridges are not that great for using in the back of a person’s mouth where they could easily break.

-- Maryland-bonded Bridge.
-A Maryland dental bridge is a dental restoration technique that replaces missing teeth using a bridge that is bonded to teeth on either side of the gap.
+• Maryland-bonded Bridge: A Maryland bridge is a set of artificial teeth like a fixed bridge.
+However, the dentist bonds it directly to teeth on either side of the gap.
 The bridge consists of a metal framework and porcelain crowns that mimic the look of natural teeth.
 A dentist often uses this type of bridge when there are healthy teeth on either side of the missing tooth.

 The Dental Bridge Procedure

-If you decide to get a fixed bridge that is not secured to dental implants, the process will be faster and cost less.
-In this case, Dr. Gerald will secure two dental crowns (which are located on each of the bridge) to two adjacent teeth to hold the bridge in place.
+If you decide to get a fixed bridge without dental implants, the process will be faster and cost less.
+In this case, Dr. Gerald will secure two dental crowns to two adjacent teeth to hold the bridge in place.
 He will have to reduce these two adjacent teeth to make room for the crowns.

 While they are creating your permanent bridge, we may place a temporary bridge or dental crown until your next appointment.
-After your permanent bridge arrives from the lab, Dr. Gerald will remove your temporary bridge or crown and place your permanent bridge.
+Dr. Gerald will remove your temporary bridge or crown and place your permanent bridge after it arrives from the lab.
 He will make sure that it fits perfectly and is comfortable before permanently attaching it.

 At Dr. Gerald’s dental office, your comfort and safety are our highest priority.
 Placing a dental bridge in your mouth should be a virtually painless experience.
-While some swelling or discomfort may occur after the procedure, be sure to contact us if these symptoms do not resolve quickly.
+Some swelling or discomfort may occur after the procedure.
+Be sure to contact us if these symptoms do not resolve quickly.

 Removable vs. Fixed Dental Bridges

-Removable dental bridges may cost less than fixed options, but they do not come with long-term benefits.
-Alternatively, fixed dental bridges have more support in the form of natural teeth covered by crowns or dental implants.
+Removable dental bridges may cost less than fixed options, but they do not come with the same long-term benefits.
+Fixed dental bridges have more support from natural teeth covered by crowns or dental implants.

-A dental bridge that is supported by dental implants is the best treatment for patients missing several consecutive teeth.
-This method of replacing teeth does not involve harming remaining.
+An implant-supported dental bridge is the best treatment for patients missing several consecutive teeth.
+This method of replacing teeth does not involve harming the remaining teeth.
 Additionally, they create a stable foundation for the bridge because they restore the teeth at their root.
-Two or more implant fixtures are inserted into the jawbone during a surgical procedure.
+The dentist or oral surgeon inserts two or more implant fixtures into the jawbone during a surgical procedure.

 It takes about three to six months for them to fuse with the bone.
-Then a custom-made dental bridge will be made to attach to them.
-The dental bridge will be very stable allowing you to eat a greater variety of food.
+Then, the dentist will make a custom dental bridge to attach to them.
+The implant-supported dental bridge will be stable, allowing you to eat a greater variety of food.
 Dr. Gerald collaborates with local oral surgeons and dental specialists for the surgical implantation portion of the treatment.

 Dental Bridge FAQs